ghdl/ghdl/doc/using/InvokingGHDL.rst

 .. option:: --warn-default-binding

   During analyze, warns if a component instantiation has neither configuration specification nor default binding.
 This may be useful if you want to detect during analyze possibly unbound components if you don't use configuration.
-See section ':ref:`VHDL_standards`' for more details about default binding rules.
+See section :ref:`VHDL_standards` for more details about default binding rules.

 .. option:: --warn-binding